List of 2022 FIFA World Cup controversies: Security interference

 Prior to the tournament, there were several reported incidents of altercations between broadcasters and Qatari security officials.
 Rasmus Tantholdt of Denmark's TV 2 was interrupted by a group of security guards during a live broadcast from the Katara Cultural Village, who threatened him and attempted to break their camera.
 Tantholdt responded to the group, saying "You have invited the whole world here.
 Why can't we film?
 It is a public place."
 Organisers apologised for the incident, claiming that it was a mistake.

 RTÉ journalist Tony O'Donoghue accused Qatari police of stopping him during efforts to film in the country on 17 November.

-While the tournament was underway, Argentine television presenter Joaquín 'El Pollo' Álvarez was intercepted by heavy-handed Qatari forces while he was in the middle of a live TV broadcast in a street of Barwa Village, a complex in Doha specifically designed for Qatar's hosting of the tournament. Álvarez was interviewing an old supported in a wheelchair, when he was stopped by Qatari forces, who asked him if he was an accredited media representative.
+While the tournament was underway, Argentine television presenter Joaquín 'Pollo' Álvarez was intercepted by heavy-handed Qatari forces while he was in the middle of a live TV broadcast in a street of Barwa Village, a complex in Doha specifically designed for Qatar's hosting of the tournament. Álvarez was interviewing an old supported in a wheelchair, when he was stopped by Qatari forces, who asked him if he was an accredited media representative.
 When he was searching for his press pass in his bag, an official became irritated and ordered the cameraman to stop filming, claiming that the street was "private".

 Álvarez said that the official threatened to arrest him, saying "I was frightened and thought they were going to take me prisoner...
 It's impossible to work and enjoy a World Cup like this".

 The film crew were also threatened with the destruction of their equipment.
-Nicolás Magali, who was co-hosting the live broadcast from the TV studio in Argentina's capital Buenos Aires, told viewers: "This is an example of severe censorship and we have to say so.
+Nicolás Magaldi, who was co-hosting the live broadcast from the TV studio in Argentina's capital Buenos Aires, told viewers: "This is an example of severe censorship and we have to say so.
 They covered up the camera, didn't let us film, ordered you away in a rude fashion, and on top of that, the person doing the talking didn't identify himself".